zudello/zudello-knowledge-base/Knowledge Base/9 Purchasing module/Standard purchasing flows.md

 - Invoices
 - Credits

 This guide references standard document statuses.
-For more information on statuses, see [[Standard document statuses]].
+For more information on statuses, see [[NEEDS WORK Document statuses]].

 ### Quotes